 Everyday activities may be resumed in a day or two.
 After about a week or so you will be able to return to school or a desk job.

 There are some strenuous activities to avoid for two to three weeks, such as running, swimming, weight lifting, and sexual relations.
 It is important to avoid any direct contact to the nose for about 8 weeks.
 If you participate in any contact sports, especially sports like martial arts, you might want to reconsider undergoing a rhinoplasty until you have stopped participating in such activities.

 You can start wearing contact lenses right after surgery, but the use of glasses can potentially depress your nasal bones.
 After the splint is removed, you will need to avoid direct contact to your nose with your glasses for at least six weeks, until the nasal bones are fully healed.

 Your New Look

-Following surgery, you will experience some bruising and swelling around your eyes and cheeks.
+Following surgery, you will experience some bruising and swelling around your nose, eyes and cheeks.
 This is all part of the healing process.
 After a week or so, you will look better.